 Indeed, along a floral scape 8 to 12 inches (20 to 30 cm) long, very beautiful pink, white or red hearts appear, each about 1 inch (2 to 3 cm) long.

-Lastly, note that bleeding heart is poisonous and should be handled with gloves to forego any risk of skin rash.
+Lastly, note that bleeding heart is poisonous.
+Always handle with gloves to forego risks of skin rash.